"Iceland is so expensive"

 Here’s a great guide on where to go in Akureyri.

-22. Remember that the best thing about Iceland is COMPLETELY FREE
+22. Remember; The best Thing About Iceland is COMPLETELY FREE

 Yep, I am on about the nature.
 There are plenty of activities that could see you spending hundreds of pounds but I promise you that you can have a completely mindblowing holiday by just taking in the out of world sights that are on offer for free!

-If you have any more tips that you want to share – leave a comment below and help your fellow human.
+If you have any more cheap Iceland tips that you want to share – leave a comment below and help your fellow human.

 And remember to share this with someone who’d love to go to Iceland but is worried it’s too expensive!